 I find the very finely chopped kale, wild rice, and apples all pair really well together and make this salad actually enjoyable to eat!
 I like using a good pair of kitchen shears (basically a fancy pair of scissors) to chop it really finely.
 For whatever reason, it’s much easier than using a knife!

 Massaging the kale really well should work to get rid of any bitterness in the leaves, but this dressing has a hint of sweetness from the honey so it should work to mask any bitter flavor anyway.

 However, long story short, the best way to remove the bitter flavor from kale is massage it really well!

 No matter what I’m making, honeycrisp are my favorite type of apple.
 They’re juicy and crispy and perfectly sweet and seem to pair well with just about anything.

 As far as putting apples in salads go, you want a variety that are crispy and don’t brown too quickly.
 The apple cider vinegar in the dressing will help keep the apples fresh for longer, but honeycrisp are my apple of choice for salads.

 If you’re not as big a fan of honeycrisp as I am, Pink Lady and Fuji apples also work well.

 - If making this salad ahead of time, I recommend storing the dressing separately to prevent the salad from getting soggy.
 The apple will turn brown once it is cut, so add this just before serving as well.

 - If the dressing and apple are stored separately, these ingredients will keep for about 5 days.
-Once everything is tossed together, it will keep for 3 days in the fridge.
+Once everything is tossed together, it will keep for 2 days in the fridge.
 The vinegar in the dressing should help to prevent the apples from browning too quickly!